siddhartha-komodo/slate/source/includes/_010-common-runtime-parameters.md

 `spentindex` instructs a KMD-based coin daemon to maintain a full index of all spent transactions (txids).

-The user should [manually delete the blockchain data](## Manually Deleting Blockchain Data) before initiating this parameter.
+The user should [manually delete the blockchain data](#manually-deleting-blockchain-data) before initiating this parameter.

 `spentindex` is enabled by default on any asset chain that utilizes the CryptoConditions (CC) smart contract protocol.

 <aside class="notice">
-[The `-reindex` parameter](### reindex) is NOT a viable alternative method for re-syncing the blockchain in this circumstance.
+  The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.
 </aside>

 ## regtest